Tuition Adjustment Policy & Schedules

 - Date the student notified the associate dean of his or her college; or

 - Date the student notified the dean of students.

 For students who do not notify the university of their intent to take a leave of absence or withdraw, the official date is:

 - The last date the student attended an academic-related activity, such as an exam, tutorial or study group, or the last day a student turned in a class assignment.

 Leaves & Withdrawals

-Students may appeal to have tuition adjustments for their Leave of Absence or Withdrawal from the university if they feel that they have extenuating circumstances.
-These appeals will be reviewed in the context of the University's tuition adjustment policy.
-These appeals must be made in writing to the University Registrar using the Tuition Appeal Adjustment form.
-The form and any supporting documentation should be submitted via e-mail to firstname.lastname@example.org.
+Students may appeal to have tuition adjustments for their leave of absence or withdrawal from the university if they feel that they have extenuating circumstances.
+These appeals will be reviewed in the context of the university's tuition adjustment policy.
+These appeals must be made in writing to the University Registrar using the Tuition Appeal Adjustment (pdf) form.
+The form and any supporting documentation should be submitted via email to email@example.com.

 Students may appeal to have tuition adjustments for courses that they have dropped after the course drop deadlines due to extenuating circumstances.
-These appeals do not follow the leave and withdrawal tuition adjustment schedule and must be made in writing to the University Registrar using the Tuition Appeal Adjustment form.
-The form and any supporting documentation should be submitted via e-mail to email@example.com
+These appeals do not follow the leave of absence and withdrawal tuition adjustment schedule and must be made in writing to the University Registrar using the Tuition Appeal Adjustment (pdf) form.
+The form and any supporting documentation should be submitted via email to firstname.lastname@example.org.